Kim's Convenience

 Kim's Convenience is a Canadian television sitcom that aired on CBC Television from October 2016 to April 2021.
 It depicts the Korean Canadian Kim family that runs a convenience store in the Moss Park neighbourhood of Toronto: parents "Appa" (Paul Sun-Hyung Lee) and "Umma" (Jean Yoon) – Korean for dad and mom, respectively – along with their daughter Janet (Andrea Bang) and estranged son Jung (Simu Liu).
 Other characters include Jung's friend and coworker Kimchee (Andrew Phung) and his manager Shannon (Nicole Power).
 The series is based on Ins Choi's 2011 play of the same name.

 The first season was filmed from June to August 2016 at Showline Studios in Toronto.
 It is produced by Thunderbird Films in conjunction with Toronto's Soulpepper Theatre Company, with Lee and Yoon reprising their roles from the play.
 Scripts were created by Choi and Kevin White, who previously wrote for Corner Gas.

 The second season premiered September 26, 2017.
 In July 2018, the series became available outside of Canada when it debuted internationally on Netflix.
 However, since January 2020, it is no longer available in all markets (e.g., the Netherlands), making the fourth season unavailable to a worldwide audience.
 The third season premiered January 8, 2019 and the fourth premiered January 7, 2020.

 On March 31, 2020, it was initially announced that the show had been renewed for two more seasons, and on March 8, 2021, it was revealed that the show would end after the fifth season, due to the departure of the show's two co-creators.
 Since the show's cancellation, three of the show's lead actors have publicly discussed production issues, particularly criticising a lack of diversity among behind-the-scenes staff.
 This has been disputed by others, including a television critic who was not involved in the production of the show but pointed out that the writers included women.
+In an April 2026 interview on Q with Tom Power, Yoon confirmed problems with workplace culture and diversity on set.
+She said that, in hindsight, she wished she had seen the simmering problems more clearly and taken more active action against them.

 A spin-off series, Strays, began production in February 2021 after a one-year delay caused by the COVID-19 pandemic.